collective/collective.logbook/README.txt

 Under the Hood
 --------------

-No, you won't get DOOOOMED when you install collective.logbook:)
+No, you won't get DOOOOMED when you install collective.logbook :)

 SiteErrorLog Patch